MicrosoftDocs/ai-builder/ai-builder-docs/use-model.md

 Concat(AIBuilder.CategorizeText(TextInput1, { modelId: GUID("\<yourModelId\>").categories, type & ",")|Uses your custom AI Builder model to return all categories that belong to the text, in list form.
 AIBuilder.DetectLanguage(TextInput1).language|Returns the two-letter language code (ISO 3166) of the text.
 Concat(AIBuilder.ExtractKeyPhrases(TextInput1).phrases, phrase & ",")|Extracts all key phrases from the text into a list.
-Concat(AIBuilder.ExtractTextEntities(TextInput1).entities, type & ", ")|Extracts the types of entities present in the text into a list.
+Concat(AIBuilder.ExtractTextEntities(TextInput1).entities, type & ", ")|Extracts the types of tables present in the text into a list.

 ### Supported languages